apostrophecms/docs/docs/reference/modules/util.md

 #### `orderById(ids, items, idProperty)`

-`ids` should be an array of MongoDB identifiers (`_id` properties).
-The elements of the `items` array, which should be the result of a mongodb query, are returned in the order specified by `ids` array.
+`ids` should be an array of identifiers (`_id` properties, by default).
+The elements of the `items` array, which should be the result of a mongodb query, are returned in the order specified by the `ids` array.

 This is useful after performing an `$in` query with MongoDB (`$in` does _not_ sort its results in the order given).
 Any IDs that do not actually exist for an item in the `items` array are not returned, and vice versa.
 You should not assume the result will have the same length as either array.